Solving space dilemmas with smart architecture

 The solution uses the architecture to break up the space, giving passengers the sense that they’re moving through a succession of rooms, rather than along an endless hallway.
 And the “rooms” are passenger gates, so differentiating them by varying the roof form makes them easier to find, something the average—often harried—traveler will welcome.

-The expansion builds on a project completed by Stantec (as part of the EIA3 consortium) 8 years ago.
 One of its most memorable features is the living wall, the first in any airport in North America.
 A full two stories high, it’s hard to miss, and serves as a symbol of the airport’s commitment to sustainable design.
 This expansion is the first LEED Gold Certified airport terminal in Canada.